inetum-orleans/docker-devbox-ddb/docs/overview.md

 Even if **ddb** can be used as a standalone tool, it has been designed with **[docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) in mind**.

-Many features requires some containers to run in background.
-Those containers have been **configured and packaged in [docker-devbox](https://github.com/inetum-orleans/docker-devbox)**, so you should really **consider to install** it.
+Many features requires some companion containers to run in background.
+Those containers have been **configured and packaged in [docker-devbox](https://github.com/inetum-orleans/docker-devbox)**, so you should really **consider installing** it.

 [docker-devbox](https://github.com/inetum-orleans/docker-devbox) brings the following containers: